Gernott/mask/Documentation/Contentelements/Index.rst

 * `Field Key`: As described above the unique key for this field.
 A new column in the database table `tt_content` will be created with this exact name.
 * `Label`: The label, which the editor will see when editing the content element.
+Can be a :ref:`localized string <t3coreapi:cgl-localization>`.
 * `Description`: The description will be shown beneath the label.
 Here you can give your editor some more information on how to use this field.
 * `Reset to default`: Resets all the TCA options like it would be when newly created (not label and description).